 Everybody talks about eliminating poverty but nobody talks about how to be financially successful...

 He is now running a successful poultry business which makes a monthly profit of UGX 400,000 (US$134).
-He earns double the monthly income of a teacher.
+He earns more than one and a half times the monthly income of a teacher.

 Sharom learnt about business and poultry production through his school’s poultry business.
 As a team leader, he also gained the confidence to start his own business.